 It truly sounds interesting and it can explain why most dogs love petting in general.
 Besides it feels great, it is also beneficial and can promote all kinds of positive behavior and create some great memories with your dog.

-You probably know that most dogs will kick their legs when you rub their belly.
 There is actually a sweet spot that when touched will trigger this.
 It is actually known as ‘’the tickle spot’’.
 But, this isn’t caused by tickling and it is an actually involuntary response.

 The action is known as a scratch reflex and it happens because you touch a nerve that is connected directly to the spinal cord.
 He will do this in order to remove the irritant.
 The situation is the same when a bug stops on the skin of your pet and it twitches in order to remove the bug.